Housing advice during coronavirus

-This section has information on rent and rent arrears and mortgage arrears.
+This section has information on rent and mortgage arrears.

 Talk to your landlord if you’re struggling to pay rent.
 You might be able to agree to a rent reduction or they might be willing to accept rent late.
 Get any agreement in writing.
 Landlords are much more likely to be sympathetic if they know that you are trying to resolve the matter.
 If your landlord doesn’t offer to be flexible with your rent payments, it’s a good idea to pay as much as you can afford and keep a record of what you discussed.
 Buy-to-let landlords may get mortgage payment holidays if their tenants have financial problems due to coronavirus.